-COMMENT to se some recourse to persons "behaving badly".
-I have investigated several cities who have allowed 2-3 vehicles per lot and in each case the police refer to a social service center some are city run, one is faith based.
+COMMENT .NT course to persons penaving badiy .
+I nave investigated several cities who have allowed 2-3 venic 2-3 vehicles per lot and in each case the police reter to a social service center some are city run, one is fa one is faith based.
 This program has saved the City of Eugene, Oregon approximately \$210k.
-They used to use up court time, towing services, etc. This is a possibility for progressive Palo Alto and perhaps the Opportunity Center could be the administrator of such a plan.
-Eugene Oregon has a program in which churches, businesses, government organizations and other organizations allow pre-approved people to park in their lots overnight.
-I would like Palo Alto to consider a similar program rather than a ban.
-I believe we can find good alternatives to an ordinance.
-Suggestions: It is important to get an accurate count of the vehicles involved.
-Deal with the "van" guy-there must be an ordinance that neighborhoods.
-Get help for community service officer.
-Have separate brainstorming meeting.
-FLIP CHART Case Management Ou Case Management Outreach - Any person can become un-housed, we are already doing innovative things, we can find solutions; Palo Alto ha solutions; Palo Alto had ban on overnight parking; person in car is solution; neighborhoods relieved if equipped area.
+They use They used to use up court time, towing services, etc. This is a possibility for progressive Palo Alto and perf and perhaps the Opportunity Center could be the administrator of such a plan.
+Eugene Oregon Oregon has a program in which churches, businesses, government organizations and other org other organizations allow pre-approved people to park in their lots overnight.
+I would like Palo Alto to consid to consider a similar program rather than a ban.
+I believe we can we can find good alternatives to an ordinance.
+Suggestions: It is important to get an accurate count of count of the vehicles involved.
+Deal with the "van" guy-there must be an ordinance that covers him.
+Do im.
+Do not criminalize homelessness-criminalize sleeping in cars in residential neighborhoods.
+FLIP CHART Case Management Outreach - / Case Management Outreach - Any person can become un-housed, we are already doing innovative things, we can find solutions; Palo Alto had ban on solutions; Palo Alto had ban on overnight parking; person in car is solution; neighborhoods relieved if equipped area.
 We are all compassionate.
-Cubberley nate.
-Cubberley facilities open without communication with Green Meadows; surge of people.
-Children feel unsafe around large numb round large numbers.
+Cubberley bberley facilities open without communication with Green Meadows; surge of people.
+Children feel unsafe around large numbers ge numbers.
 Is Palo Alto a magnet?
-Is Palo Alto a magnet?
+Many p Is Palo Alto a magnet?
 Many people still live in other areas.
 Many people have community ties, make contributions.
 Palo Alto as role model.
-The Alto as role model.
-There is a 72 hour parking limit and permit program in CT.
+There is a 72 hour 2 hour parking limit and permit program in CT.
 Being homeless is not a crime.
-Individu a crime.
+Being homeless is not a crime.
 Individuals sharing space with homeless.
 Humanitarian, we are blessed.
 See us all help each other, share.
 Dalai Lama.
-Status ai Lama.
-Status quo is unacceptable.
+Status Status quo is unacceptable.
 Problem is concentrated.
 Verbal assault of children from one individual.
-Police one individual.
-Police cannot respond with current laws.
-Shut down magnets, say to go to other ay to go to other services.
+Police cannot respond with current laws. espond with current laws.
+Shut down magnets, say to go to other to other services.
 Situations which are already enforceable.
 Parking limits.
-Identifying people's individual net people's individual needs, including mental health.
-It has worked with city and fire department to address panhandling, encourage people to jo encourage people to join team.
+Identifying people's individual needs, inclue people's individual needs, including mental health.
+It has worked with city and fire department to address panhandling, encourage people to join team. encourage people to join team.
 Peer to peer outreach in parking lots.
 Need to wait 48 hours.
-Need to wait 48 hours.
+People Need to wait 48 hours.
 People can move.
 Children have to change routes, feel unsafe.
 Something needs to change.
-Experience LG in some neighborhoods e neighborhoods.
+Experience LG in some neighborhoods orhoods.
 Don't want Palo Alto to make it illegal to live in car.
 People have different reasons.
-Others who reasons.
-Others who are housed can cause same incidents.
+Others who are housed can cause same incidents ed can cause same incidents.